 The day before yesterday my wife and I were in a situation when we had to do lunch in a food court.
 This particular mall in the outskirt of Tokyo is pretty much like those in Hong Kong with stalls surrounding an open sitting area.
 We did our perimeter study and decided to go for one that looked the least fast food like and seemingly more authentic ramen.
 When the chef put the hot bowl on my tray, it looked great.

-It was absolutely the worst noodle I ever had in my entire life.
+Absolutely the worst noodle I ever had in my entire life

 Since 1981 when I first travelled Japan, food has always been a great attraction in the island country.
 In fact that is one of the many reasons my wife always wants to come with me for all the trips.

 This morning in an attempt to undo that bad experience, I Googled for the most starred ramen restaurant near the hotel.
 Following the directional arrow, we arrived at a hole in the wall where a big belly old man with a dirty half apron was smoking outside of the faded noren.

 Inside the hole there were five seats at the old metal-wrapped bar.
 The formica laminate on the old stools has become so loose that we had to sit quite still worrying the edge may cut the underside of our thighs.

 The man put on his head-towel and did the ramen routine.
 A similar looking bowl like two days ago was put in front of each of us.
 I was nervous when breaking up the cheap wooden chopsticks.
 What would come from this dirty old man?